amaranth-lang/rfcs/text/0006-stdlib-crc.md

   remove the leading `1`.

-The CRC algorithms described in the [reveng] catalogue are also available in the Amaranth standard library in the `crc.Catalog` class.
+The CRC algorithms described in the [reveng] catalogue are also available in the Amaranth standard library in the `crc.catalog` module.

 [reveng]: https://reveng.sourceforge.io/crc-catalogue/all.htm
 [crcmod]: http://crcmod.sourceforge.net/crcmod.predefined.html
 [CRC Zoo]: https://users.ece.cmu.edu/~koopman/crc/

-In Amaranth, the `crc.Parameters` class holds the parameters that describe a CRC algorithm:
+In Amaranth, the `crc.Algorithm` class holds the parameters that describe a CRC algorithm:

 * `crc_width`: the bit width of the CRC
-* `data_width`: the width of the input data words the CRC is computed over;
-  commonly 8 for processing byte-wise data but can be any length greater than 0
 * `polynomial`: the generator polynomial of the CRC, excluding an implicit leading 1 for the "x^n" term
 * `initial_crc`: the initial value of the CRC, loaded when computation of a